bitwarden/help/_articles/organizations/policies.md

 ## Master Password

 When this policy is set, organization administrators can choose and permanently set the complexity required for a user’s Master Password.
-Password complexity is calculated using the zxcvbn library on a scale from 0 - 4, 4 being the most complex.
+Password complexity is calculated using the [zxcvbn](https://github.com/dropbox/zxcvbn) library on a scale from 0 to 4, with 4 being the most complex.

 {% image policies/policies-master-password.png %}